Airbus Zephyr

 The Zephyr is a series of high-altitude platform station aircraft produced by Airbus.
 They were designed originally by QinetiQ, a commercial offshoot of the UK Ministry of Defence.

-In July 2010, the Zephyr 7 flew during 14 days.
+In July 2010, the Zephyr 7 flew for 14 days.
 In March 2013, the project was sold to Airbus Defence and Space.

-In the summer of 2022, the Zephyr 8/S flew during 64 days.
+In the summer of 2022, the Zephyr 8/S flew for 64 days.